wyatwrig/Zendesk-Programming-Challenge/README.md

 ## Installation

-Simply download the repo and unzip.
+Clone the repo or download and unzip.

 ## Usage

 Users need to have a Zendesk account with API token authorization enabled.

 1. Create a file called user_info.txt in the same folder as the python files.
-2. Write the email and API token associated with the account on separate lines & save.
-3. Run main.py
+2. Make sure the files is formatted as follows:
+   - Line One: Email
+   - Line Two: API Token
+   - Line Three: Web Address (https://example.zendesk.com)
+3. Run main.py by opening a terminal in the same directory as the program files and typing: python main.py